-An important aspect of the GRSG habitat conservation strategy is the 1) preservation of existing habitat, 2) restoration of degraded habitats, and 3) enhancement of lower quality habitats to provide better quality habitat or to increase seasonal habitat capacity.
-Of these three approaches, only preservation does not incorporate the element of time in the Raw HQT Score because the landscape is not expected to be altered.
+An important aspect of Montana's Sage-Grouse Habitat Conservation Strategy is the 1) preservation of existing habitat, 2) restoration of degraded habitat, and 3) enhancement of lower-quality habitat to provide better quality habitat or to increase seasonal habitat capacity.

-Preservation efforts, such as perpetual conservation easements or term leases, seek to conserve the remaining large blocks of intact habitat.
-Montana still has large tracts of intact sagebrush habitats that provide year-round habitat for GRSG.
-Sagebrush ecosystems are difficult to restore to suitable conditions for GRSG, and the cost and human effort needed to do so is increasing over time (Fuhlendorf et al. 2017, Arkle et al. 2014).
-These intact areas can be preserved through conservation easements or term lease agreements [MCA § 76-22-112 (2017)], which, typically eliminate anthropogenic causes of habitat loss and fragmentation, such as cultivation and subdivision.
+Preservation efforts, such as perpetual conservation easements or conservation leases, seek to conserve the remaining large blocks of intact habitat.
+Montana still has large tracts of intact sagebrush habitat that provide year-round habitat for sage-grouse.
+Sagebrush ecosystems are difficult to restore to suitable conditions for sage-grouse, and the cost and human effort needed to do so is increasing over time (Fuhlendorf et al. 2017, Arkle et al. 2014).
+These intact areas can be preserved through perpetual conservation easements or conservation leases [MCA § 87-5-912 (2021)], which, typically eliminate anthropogenic causes of habitat loss and fragmentation, such as cultivation and subdivision.

-Enhancement requires an increase or improvement in quality, value, or extent of sage grouse habitat that has been degraded, or could be managed to increase the value of that habitat over its current value (BLM 2016).
-For credit projects, this approach can be used to increase existing credits by improving the habitat quality or function to GRSG
+Enhancement requires an increase or improvement in quality, value, or extent of sage-grouse habitat that has been degraded or could be managed to increase the value of that habitat over its current value (BLM 2016).
+For credit projects, this approach can be used to increase existing credits by improving the habitat quality or function for sage-grouse.

 Restoration can be defined as the process of assisting the recovery of a resource (including its values, services, and/or functions) that has been degraded, damaged, or destroyed to the condition that would have existed if the resource had not been degraded, damaged, or destroyed (BLM 2016).
-Restored lands are eligible to receive grants from the Stewardship Fund [MCA § 76-22-110 (2017)].
-Examples include the re-establishment of suitable GRSG habitat on abandoned mining claims, abandoned industrial sites, heavily impacted livestock areas, removal of conifers, eradication of invasive plant species, removal of abandoned transmission lines and towers, or restoration of wet meadows that are currently not functioning properly.
+Restored lands are eligible to receive grants from the Stewardship Fund [MCA § 87-5-910 (2021)].
+Examples include the re-establishment of suitable sage-grouse habitat on abandoned mining claims, abandoned industrial sites, heavily impacted livestock areas, removal of conifers, eradication of invasive plant species, removal of abandoned transmission lines and towers, or restoration of wet meadows that are currently not functioning properly.

-Restoration can recover areas degraded or lost to a variety of disturbances and return them to suitable GRSG habitat (Pyke 2011).
-These areas can be important links for connectivity, provide important mesic habitat for late summer brood rearing, or provide other seasonal habitat components, thereby increasing the value of surrounding, intact sagebrush lands.
+Restoration can recover areas degraded or lost to a variety of disturbances and return them to suitable sage-grouse habitat (Pyke 2011).
+These areas can be important links for connectivity, provide important mesic habitat for late summer brood-rearing, or provide other seasonal habitat components, thereby increasing the value of surrounding, intact sagebrush lands.
 Restoration can be achieved by treating vegetation at a site-specific scale, although effects of coordinated projects at a regional scale are less understood (Stiver et al. 2015).
-Two types of vegetation treatments that have resulted in successful habitat restoration for GRSG are conifer removal and reductions of shrub overstory cover to restore native perennial grasses and forbs.
-Vegetation treatment may also be used to create fuel brake networks to protect sensitive sagebrush habitats from wildfire (Stiver et al. 2015).
+Two types of vegetation treatments that have resulted in successful habitat restoration for sage-grouse are conifer removal and reductions of shrub overstory cover to restore native perennial grasses and forbs.
+Vegetation treatment may also be used to create fuel brake networks to protect sensitive sagebrush habitat from wildfire (Stiver et al. 2015).

 Conifer removal can quickly restore lost or degraded sagebrush habitat.
-GRSG avoid areas of relatively low-density conifer encroachment because conifers can provide roosting and nesting structure for avian predators (Fuhlendorf et al. 2002, Doherty et al. 2010, Knick et al. 2013,

-Prochazka et al. 2017, Severson et al. 2017a).
-Research has shown that removal of encroaching conifers in sagebrush habitats can provide almost immediate gain in GRSG use of the treated habitat (Miller et al. 2017, Severson et al. 2017b), and improvement in snow persistence, water retention, and vegetation growth (Kormos et al. 2017).
+Sage-grouse avoid areas of relatively low-density conifer encroachment because conifers can provide roosting and nesting structure for avian predators (Fuhlendorf et al. 2002, Doherty et al. 2010, Knick et al. 2013, Prochazka et al. 2017, Severson et al. 2017a).
+Research has shown that removal of encroaching conifers in sagebrush habitat can provide an almost immediate increase in sage-grouse use of the treated habitat (Miller et al. 2017, Severson et al. 2017b), and an improvement in snow persistence, water retention, and vegetation growth (Kormos et al. 2017).